 Obtain the read and write permission on the temporary directory used by Hadoop-COS.

-Generally, this exception occurs when you have established too many TCP non-persistent connections in a short period of time.
+Generally, when this exception occurs, you have established too many short TCP connections in a short period of time.
 After the connections are closed, local ports will enter a 60-second timeout period by default instead of being immediately repossessed.
-During the timeout period, there will be no ports available to establish a socket connection with the server.
+As a result, there is no available port during this period for your Client to establish a socket connection with the Server.

 Solution